 Is Concealed Carry Legal in Washington DC?

-How to Get a Concealed Carry License in Washington DC
+How Do You Get a Concealed Carry License in Washington DC?

 The only way to get a concealed carry license is to receive one from the Metropolitan Police Department, which issues them on a “shall issue” basis—another way of saying it’s up to their discretion who gets one.
 According to recent estimates, there are only about 3,000 CCWs in Washington, D.C.